New Amsterdam Theatre: Site

-The New Amsterdam Theatre is on 214 West 42nd Street, between Seventh Avenue and Eighth Avenue near the southern end of Times Square, in the Theater District of Midtown Manhattan in New York City.
-The land lot is irregularly shaped and covers 19,250 ft2, extending 200 ft between its two frontages on 41st and 42nd Streets.
+The New Amsterdam Theatre is at 214 West 42nd Street, between Seventh Avenue and Eighth Avenue near the southern end of Times Square, in the Theater District of Midtown Manhattan in New York City, New York, U.S. The land lot is irregularly shaped and covers 19,250 ft2, extending 200 ft between its two frontages on 41st and 42nd Streets.
 The main frontage on 42nd Street (including the box office) measures 75 ft wide, and the 41st Street frontage measures 150 ft wide.
 Originally, the 42nd Street frontage was only 25 ft wide; the developers, Abraham L. Erlanger and Marcus Klaw, wanted the more prominent 42nd Street frontage as the main entrance.
 The lots comprising the site had previously been owned by Samuel McMillan and the Johnson estate.